vorce/forvillelser/posts/2019-05-17T16:51:36Z-lasso-a-phoenix-liveview-app-running-on-gigalixir.md

 ### Visualizing the requests

 Here's where LiveView gets into the picture.
-To view the requests we need a separate URL, it is connected to the destination by using the same uuid.
-A visualization URL for the example destination would then be `http://localhost:4000/lasso/3c72c523-9f8c-4ae9-98c9-faa878d12f58`.
-Here once again we check that the uuid is in the cache before serving the page.
-To serve the page we will need to create a LiveView view.
+To view the requests we need a page connected to the destination, the uuid is perfect for that.
+The visualization URL for the example destination would be `http://localhost:4000/lasso/3c72c523-9f8c-4ae9-98c9-faa878d12f58`.
+Here once again we need to check that the uuid is in the cache before serving the page.
+To serve the page we will finally need to create a LiveView.

-Most of the examples I've seen of LiveView views has its template inlined in code with a sigil.
+Most of the examples I've seen of LiveView has the template inlined in code with a sigil.
 I wanted to use a separate file for it so the first thing I did was to create a `.leex` file and put some text with a link to the destination URL in it.
 This works just like a normal `.eex` template so far, nothing live about it yet.

 #### Live updates

 I had no idea how to actually "trigger" the update.
 Most examples I found used some element on the page that was served (using `phx-click`) to trigger updates.
 I needed something entirely decoupled from the page to be the trigger (specifically the request to the destination URL).

 Luckily I found something interesting in the [phoenix_live_view_example](https://github.com/chrismccord/phoenix_live_view_example) repo.
 In the CRUD demo whenever a user is created/updated/deleted a liveview will know about it.
 To accomplish that the [demo](https://github.com/chrismccord/phoenix_live_view_example/blob/master/lib/demo/accounts/accounts.ex#L66) uses Phoenix.PubSub.

 I had never used [Phoenix PubSub](https://github.com/phoenixframework/phoenix_pubsub) before so got pretty excited in trying that out as well.
 At the same time it seems a bit overkill since I will only run Lasso on one machine (to start with).